Program Requirement Key:

 Survey the folkloric (and “fakeloric”) movement of Egypt.
 We will explore the different regions of Egypt through dance movement including Bedouin, Nubian, Melaya Leff, Fellahin, and Ghawazee.
 Learn about important people, like Mahmoud Reda, who have shaped how we represent Egyptian folkloric dance.

-Improvisation Project (B)
+Improvisation Personalized Project Plan (B)

-Performance Project (B)
+Performance Personalized Project Plam (B)

 Now, its time to become the dancer you always wanted to be?
 Do you ever wonder what separates a good dancer from a great one?
 What is that elusive mixture of technique and showpersonship that leaves a lasting impression with audiences?
 What do some dancers have that others do not?
-Find out the answers to these questions and more as we explore the characteristics great dancers share through lectures, drills, and practice, to help develop those same qualities in you.
+Find out the answers to these questions and more as we explore the characteristics great dancers share through customized advice, drills, and practice, to help develop those same qualities in you.

 Art & Business of Belly Dance Entertainment Manual (T)